Decline in insect populations: United States and Western Europe

-Global assessment report on biodiversity and ecosystem services

-The Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services reported its assessment of global biodiversity in 2019.
-Its summary for insect life was that "Global trends in insect populations are not known but rapid declines have been well documented in some places. ...
-Local declines of insect populations such as wild bees and butterflies have often been reported, and insect abundance has declined very rapidly in some places even without large-scale land-use change, but the global extent of such declines is not known. ...
-The proportion of insect species threatened with extinction is a key uncertainty, but available evidence supports a tentative estimate of 10 per cent."

-van Klink et al. 2020

-A 2020 meta-analysis by van Klink and others, published in the journal Science, found that globally terrestrial insects appear to be declining in abundance at a rate of about 9% per decade, while the abundance of freshwater insects appears to be increasing by 11% per decade.
-The study analysed 166 long-term studies, involving 1676 different sites across the world.
-It found considerable variations in insect decline depending on locality – the authors considered this a hopeful sign, as it suggests local factors, including conservation efforts, can make a big difference.
-The article stated that the increase in freshwater insects may in part be due to efforts to clean up lakes and rivers, and may also relate to global warming and enhanced primary productivity driven by increased nutrient inputs.
-However, the data selection and methodology of the article were criticised in four e-letters in Science, one technical comment published in Science and one opinion published in Wiley Interdisciplinary Reviews: Water.

-Crossley et al. 2020
+The methodology and strong language of the review were questioned.
+Other criticism included that the authors attributed the decline to particular threats based on the studies they reviewed, even when those studies had simply suggested threats rather than clearly identifying them.
+Some reviewers said the study might underestimate the rate of insect decline in the tropics.
+Some reviewers also had concerns about the review's search terms, geographic biases, calculations of extinction rates, and inaccurate assessment of drivers of population change.
+Nevertheless, they found that while it was "a useful review of insect population declines in North America and Europe, it should not be used as evidence of global insect population trends and threats."

-In a 2020 paper in the journal Nature Ecology & Evolution that studied insects and other arthropods across all Long-term Ecological Research (LTER) sites in the U.S., the authors found some declines, some increases, but generally few consistent losses in arthropod abundance or diversity.
+In a 2020 paper that studied insects and other arthropods across all Long-term Ecological Research (LTER) sites in the U.S., the authors found some declines, some increases, but generally few consistent losses in arthropod abundance or diversity.
 This study found some variation in location, but generally stable numbers of insects.
 As noted in the paper, the authors did not do any a priori selection of arthropod taxa.
 Instead, they tested the hypothesis that if the arthropod decline was pervasive, it would be detected in monitoring programs not originally designed to look for declines.
 They suggest that overall numbers of insects vary but overall show no net change.
-However, the methodology of the article was criticized in two "Matters Arising" articles in Nature Ecology and Evolution, because it failed to account for changes in sampling location and sampling effort at LTER sites and for the impact of experimental conditions, had inconsistencies in the database constitution and relied on an inadequate statistical analysis.
+However, the methodology of the article was criticised because it failed to account for changes in sampling location and sampling effort at LTER sites and for the impact of experimental conditions, had inconsistencies in the database constitution and relied on an inadequate statistical analysis.